Tackling Fake Forgetting through Uncertainty Quantification: Enhancing Machine Unlearning via Conformal Prediction

 In conformal prediction, calibration data helps in estimating non-conformity scores and determining a threshold to ensure valid statistical guarantees about the model's uncertainty estimates.
 A portion of calibration data $\train_{c}^{\prime}$ can be reserved for the unlearning phase, which is kept separate from the calibration data $\train_c$ used in the evaluation phase.
 With calibration data $\train_c^{\prime}$, the threshold $\bar{q}$ for the unlearning phase is easily calculated given an $\alpha$.
 Given $\bar{q}$, by revising C\&W-inspired unlearning loss with a calibration step, a general unlearning loss function is defined as follows:

-We replace probability $p_t(\vx)$ and $\max_{i \ne t} \{ p_i(\vx) \}$ in Eq.~\ref{eq:loss_1} with the threshold $\bar{q}$ and non-conformity score $S(\vx, y_t)$ respectively.
-The threshold $\bar{q}$ is updated in each training epoch to obtain an accurate value.
-Since $\bar{q}$ is computed merely as a quantile, this process incurs negligible computational overhead.
+We replace probability $p_t(\vx)$ and $\max_{i \ne t} \{ p_i(\vx) \}$ in Eq.~\ref{eq:loss_1} with the threshold $\bar{q}$ and non-conformity score $S(\vx, y_t)$ respectively. $\bar{q}$ is updated in each training epoch to obtain an accurate value.
+Since $\bar{q}$ is computed merely as a quantile, this process incurs negligible computational overhead (experimental evidence is provided in Appendix~\ref{app:framework_time}).